NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 <br/>

-**Electric Panel: Load Calculation Types**
+**Electric Panel: Calculation Types**

-Types of electric panel load calculations.
+Types of electric panel demand load calculations.
 Possible types are: 2023 Load-Based, 2023 Meter-Based.
 If multiple types, use a comma-separated list.
 If not provided, no electric panel loads are calculated.

-- **Name:** ``electric_panel_load_calculation_types``
+- **Name:** ``electric_panel_calculations_types``
 - **Type:** ``String``

 - **Required:** ``false``